MSCI-245-S20/MySQL-What_is_a_database/.guides/content/Sourcing-SQL-files-97ef.md

 As SQL commands get longer, we need a better way to declare our queries.

-`*.sql` files (the asterisk represents any name), such as the `source-file.sql` file opened in the left pane, are files that can be read by the MySQL command line tool.
+`*.sql` files (the asterisk represents any name), such as the `source-file.sql` file opened in the left pane, are files that can be read by the MySQL command line tool.  **Look carefully to find the open tab for the `source-file.sql` file.
+Codio allows you to have more than one tab open at a time.**

 Here's a closer look at the `source-file.sql` content (notice the use of new lines and the ending `;` as well):